anwather/ALZ-CodeDeployment/README.md

 Run the *deploy-PolicyObjects* action to deploy the policy definitions and set definitions.

+NOTE: This may fail to deploy a group of the set definitions the first time around - run the pipeline again and it should succeed.
+This is probably a timing issue between deploying and the policy becoming available for lookup.

 ## Deploy Management Subscription

 Before deploying the management subscription ensure the following tasks have been completed.